Amazon now has patents for a flying drone warehouse, an underwater warehouse, a beehive-like warehouse, and mobile ground-based fulfillment centers.

-Amazon was granted a patent on Thursday for a multi-level “beehive”-like fulfillment center that could deploy and receive delivery drones, especially in densely populated urban environments.
+Amazon was granted a patent on Tuesday for ground-based mobile drone fulfillment and maintenance carriers, which could travel along routes of high observed or predicted levels of demand to facilitate drone deliveries.
 The patent is the latest illustration of the company’s focus on innovating heavily within fulfillment and logistics.

-While the recent Whole Foods acquisition announcement looks like Amazon’s highest-profile move yet to expand its distribution footprint, Amazon’s patents show that fulfillment centers and logistics have played a pivotal role in the Amazon supply chain for years.
+While Amazon’s planned Whole Foods acquisition looks like the company’s highest-profile move yet to expand its distribution footprint, Amazon’s patents show that fulfillment center and logistics technologies have featured prominently in its research for years.

 As the chart below highlights, Amazon has been ramping up its patent applications in supply chain and logistics.
 Amazon filed at least 78 logistics patents applications in 2016, an all-time high, and that number will likely rise.
 Note that the patent filing process involves a significant time lag between the filing and publication of applications.
 This delay can range from several months to over two years.
 (See our full analysis of Amazon’s patent, M&A, and other activity in our Amazon Strategy Teardown.)

 We highlight several notable warehousing and logistics patents below.

 Patent: Ground-Based Mobile Maintenance Facilities for Unmanned Aerial Vehicles

 This patent depicts a series of intermodal carriers that could be loaded with cargo and unmanned aerial drones, including locomotives, container ships, and tractor-trailers.
 These vehicles could serve as mobile warehouses to load items onto the drones being transported, and could then travel along routes to facilitate the drones’ last-mile deliveries.
 As detailed in the patent, the carriers could also be stocked with replacement parts and inspection equipment, becoming service centers to maintain the drones themselves.